Steak Egg And Cheese Bagels: The Truth About Health Benefits

 • Cheese: Offers calcium and protein.

-However, it’s worth noting that these nutrients can be overshadowed by the high sodium and fat content.
+However, these nutrients can be overshadowed by the high sodium and fat content.

 Sodium and Cholesterol Levels